mhvk/baseband/docs/baseband/vdif/index.rst

 class.
-If the EDV is supported, but the header deviates from the format found in the `VLBI.org EDV registry <http://www.vlbi.org/vdif/>`_, the best solution is to create a custom header class, then override the subclass selector in :class:`~baseband.vdif.header.VDIFHeader`.
+If the EDV is supported, but the header deviates from the format found in the `VLBI.org EDV registry <http://www.vlbi.org/vdif/>`_, the best solution is to create a custom header class, then override the subclass selector in `~baseband.vdif.header.VDIFHeader`.
 Tutorials for doing either can be found :ref:`here <new_edv>`.

 EOFError encountered in ``_get_frame_rate`` when reading